snapcrafters/snap-quickstart-workshop/README.md

       - removable-media
 ```

+* `extensions` specifies what framework your app will use.
+Many frameworks are supported by extensions such as Gnome, KDE, and flutter.
+For other desktop application frameworks, the `gnome` extension will work great.
+For example, if you're snapping a game, it's best to use the `gnome` extension, simply to get support for desktop applications.
+For more information, see [Snapcraft Extensions](https://snapcraft.io/docs/snapcraft-extensions).
 * `command` specifies how to start your application.
 This is relative from the root of your snap.
 * `plugs` specifies what permissions your application wants. `network-bind` means that your application has access to the network and can listen (bind) to a port.
 Take a look at all the [permissions snap supports](https://snapcraft.io/docs/supported-interfaces).